discordjs/guide/guide/interactions/autocomplete.md

 ## Responding to autocomplete interactions

-To handle an <DocsLink path="class/AutocompleteInteraction"/>, you can listen to the `interactionCreate` event and use the <DocsLink path="class/Interaction?scrollTo=isAutocomplete"/> method to make sure the interaction instance is an autocomplete interaction:
+To handle an <DocsLink path="class/AutocompleteInteraction"/>, you can check if the type of interaction received was type `ApplicationCommandAutocomplete` using <DocsLink path="class/BaseInteraction?scrollTo=type"/> to make sure the interaction instance is an autocomplete interaction:
 <!-- eslint-skip -->

 ```js {1,4}